RyanSnodgrass/notredame_club_membership_app/README.md

 Additions
 ---
 Over the weekend on my own time I decided to keep adding.
 I wanted users to sign up and be able to create a club.
 Only the user that creates the club can make changes.
-I will be using the [devise gem](https://github.com/plataformatec/devise) for authentication and the [cancancan gem](https://github.com/CanCanCommunity/cancancan) for user permissions.
+I will be using the [devise gem](https://github.com/plataformatec/devise) for authentication.

 ###Devise Gem

 The Devise Gem is mostly straight forward as long as you don't start messing with things as it gets finicky once you start customizing things.
 After putting the gem in the gemfile and running `rails generate devise:install` and then `rails generate devise User`, it's a couple quick links copy pasted from an older app to get registrations working.
 Make sure to put `before_action :authenticate_user!` in each contoller to validate sign in.

-A quick gotcha I encountered when I put in the Devise gem was first name and last name were no longer being saved into the DB.
+A quick gotcha I encountered when I put in the Devise gem was `f_name` and `l_name` were no longer being saved into the DB.
 I was getting an unpermitted parameters error when updating and creating
 ```
 Started PUT "/users" for 127.0.0.1 at 2014-09-14 14:37:44 -0400.Processing by Devise::RegistrationsController#update as HTML.
 Parameters: {"utf8"=>"✓", "authenticity_token"=>"smS7azhqJEBQx1bKVIaSNgUyocT8EpYaZi7ZkkAFDMk=", "user"=>{"f_name"=>"Ryan", "l_name"=>"Snodgrass", "dob"=>"2005-06-15", "email"=>"res0428@yahoo.com", "password"=>"[FILTERED]", "password_confirmation"=>"[FILTERED]", "current_password"=>"[FILTERED]"}, "commit"=>"Update"}
 User Load (0.2ms)  SELECT  "users".* FROM "users"  WHERE "users"."id" = 5  ORDER BY "users"."id" ASC LIMIT 1.
 User Load (0.2ms)  SELECT  "users".* FROM "users"  WHERE "users"."id" = ?
 LIMIT 1  [["id", 5]].Unpermitted parameters: f_name, l_name, dob